mrtamagotchi/twiv/README.md

 ## Why Twiv?

+> **TL;DR:**
+> Use this lib if you want some of the power of `CVA`, while still keeping styling simple and close to the markup.

-Apart from the many other benefits of Tailwind, two of its nicest day-to-day features is that you don't need to name your elements, and that all styling is right there with the markup.
+Tailwind has many long-term benefits, but two of its nicest day-to-day features is the colocation of styles and markup, and that you don't need to name your elements.
 However, this simple model breaks as soon as we want to work with variants.

 The most common ways to solve this is by using [`clsx`](https://github.com/lukeed/clsx), [`tailwind-merge`](https://github.com/dcastil/tailwind-merge) or [`class-variance-authority`](https://cva.style/docs).
 These come with their own set of drawbacks: